VeriBlock/b/INSTALL.md

-Building Bitcoinsq
+Building BTCSQ
 ================

-See doc/build-*.md for instructions on building the various elements of the Bitcoinsq Core reference implementation of Bitcoinsq.
+See doc/build-*.md for instructions on building the various elements of the BTCSQ Core reference implementation of BTCSQ.